HK3-Lab-Team/StructuredGenTutorial/tribe_blog/1_gentle_intro.md

-# A Gentle Introduction to Structured Generation with Anthropic and Pydantic
+# A Gentle Introduction to Structured Generation with Anthropic API

 ## Building Reproducible LLM Applications

-This is the first article in a series that introduces structured generation, a paradigm aimed at reducing the unpredictability of LLMs by ensuring their outputs adhere to predefined formats.
-The tutorials will cover the general idea of structured generation and how to implement it in Python using Anthropic's Large Language Models (LLMs) inference API and the Pydantic library for schema generation and validation.
-We hope this short series will help clarify doubts about LLM reliability and lay the groundwork for building more dependable LLM applications.
+Welcome to our short series of articles on structured generation, a paradigm designed to reduce the unpredictability of large language models (LLMs) by ensuring that their outputs adhere to predefined formats.

+The goal of the series is to show how structured generation can be implemented in Python using Anthropic's LLMs inference API.
+As a first step, this post will introduce the basic concepts behind structured generation and walk you through a practical example where Anthropic's Claude 3.5 Sonnet model is guided to produce structured data in many formats.
+You can find the raw markdown file for the post and the complete code for the examples in our [github repository](https://github.com/HK3-Lab-Team/StructuredGenTutorial).
+To run the code yourself, simply clone the repository and execute the Jupyter notebook [gentle-intro.ipynb](https://github.com/HK3-Lab-Team/StructuredGenTutorial/blob/main/notebooks/gentle-intro.ipynb).

-This post introduces structured generation, an approach to improve LLM reliability by guiding outputs to follow predefined formats.
-We'll start by gently reviewing the basic concepts, then jump into a practical example of guiding Anthropic's Claude 3.5 Sonnet model to output structured data in different formats.
-In follow-up tutorials, we'll explore more advanced ways to guide the model using assistant response prefilling and function calling, as well as how to conveniently generate and validate schemas using the Pydantic library.
-The final blog post will develop a complete example of legal text classification.
+In follow-up tutorials, we will explore more advanced techniques for structured generation using assistant response prefilling and function calling.
+We’ll also demonstrate how to generate and validate schemas efficiently with the Python Pydantic library.
+We will wrap up the series with a complete example of legal text classification.

-You can find the raw markdown file for this blogpost and the complete code for the examples in this [github repository](https://github.com/HK3-Lab-Team/StructuredGenTutorial).
-If you want to run yourself the code clone the repository and run the following Jupyter notebook: [blog1.ipynb](https://github.com/HK3-Lab-Team/StructuredGenTutorial/blob/main/notebooks/blog1.ipynb).
+By the end of it, you will have gained concrete strategies for building more robust LLM-powered applications, and a theoretical understanding of LLMs, with a particular focus on their (un)reliability.

 **Enrica Troiano¹ and Tommaso Furlanello¹²**